redpanda-data/connect/docs/configuration.md

 It's possible to break a large configuration file into smaller parts with [JSON references][json-references].
-Benthos doesn't yet support the full specification as it only resolves file path URIs and it ignores fragments, but this still allows you to break your configs down significantly.
+Benthos doesn't yet support the full specification as it only resolves local or file path URIs, but this still allows you to break your configs down significantly.

 For example, suppose we have a configuration snippet saved under `./config/foo.yaml`: